 This is a unique case that I haven’t seen before.
 The damages here could be significant if they can prove that Williamson lost out on multiple years of salary as a major league baseball player.
 This could total into the millions of dollars.
 Williamson will also be asking for pain and suffering and loss of a normal life.
 This is also significant as he is not longer able to partake in his life’s passion – – playing baseball.
 Plus, his comments indicate that his day to day struggle with his brain injury has been significant.

 One final issue to remember is that depending on California workers’ compensation law, Williamson could be owed money from the team for his work injury.
 Workers’ compensation does not require proof of wrongdoing by the employer.
 The employee merely has to prove that his accident happened on the job and was caused by his employment.
 Though the damages awarded are not as high as they would be in civil court, he could be owed payment of his medical bills, lost time from work and a lump sum permanency award for his head injury.
 There is also the possibility that he could be awarded a wage differential at trial (or via settlement), which is typically 2/3 of the difference of what he was earning in major league baseball less what he can earn in the open market.
 Again, this could be significant since most jobs do not pay anywhere near what professional baseball players earn.
 Williamson may have already filed a work comp claim, although it is unclear in any of the media I have read about this case.

-If you or someone you love has been injured in a Chicago personal injury case or Chicago car crash, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or a loved one have been injured in a Chicago slip and fall case or suffered an Illinois work injury or have an Illinois Workers’ Compensation claim, then call Chicago accident attorney, Aaron J. Bryant, for a free legal consultation at 312-614-1076.